 Bluff Point Coastal Adaptation Frequently Asked Questions

-The following FAQs have been compiled to help inform land holders about the project.
+The following FAQs have been compiled to help inform local residents, land holders and other stakeholders about the project.
 Should additional questions be raised, these questions along with their responses will be added to this page.

 Should you have any questions that are not answered below, please submit them by completing the Question/Feedback Form